RE5 Exam East London

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are invaluable as they state the material of the examinations, in that they seek to describe what the examination questions will be testing.
-All examination questions are based upon the material as set out and in addition the Preparation Guides map out exactly where you can discover the relevant info in the legislation.
+The Preparation Guides are indispensable as they stipulate the material of the examinations, in that they seek to describe what the examination questions will be testing.
+All examination questions are based on the material as set out and in addition the Preparation Guides draw up exactly where you can discover the relevant information in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-One can not anticipate to be evaluated on legislation without having read the legislation.
-By reading the legislation you will get utilized to the definitions, terminology and the way in which the legislation is drafted.
-Checking out the legislation will assist you to translate the questions properly.
+It is necessary to check out the real legislation.
+One can not expect to be checked on legislation without having checked out the legislation.
+By reading the legislation you will get used to the definitions, terminology and the manner in which the legislation is prepared.
+Please be encouraged that the exact same terms and approach is used in the examination questions.
+The questions should be technically appropriate in that the appropriate legislative terms need to be used at all times.
+Reading the legislation will assist you to interpret the questions correctly.